just-trial/backend/README.md

 1. We used an index for cities on tickets, for performance on search.
 2. We preferred a perfect match to handle this right now, as if use text search with ilike %% we would degrade performance.
-3. With the above being said: it's our responsibility to handle
+3. With the above being said: it's our responsibility to handle right input.
+We can think about searching and matching a well know and reliable api list of cities handled by frontend for example and validated in the backend.
+4. The handling of decimal ticket price to float in API were a problem: for quick win we handled it on resolver (`[Tickets] graphql` commit)

 ## External Dependencies